-My research covers Mediterranean, Middle Eastern, African, and modern Islamic history, and modern France and the French colonial empire.
+My research covers Mediterranean, Middle Eastern, African, and modern Islamic history, and modern France and the French colonial empire in Africa.

-My first degree was the MA in Modern Languages at St Andrews, followed by graduate degrees (MSt, DPhil) in Middle Eastern History and Politics at St Antony’s College, Oxford, where I finished my DPhil in 2002.
-I held a Junior Research Fellowship at St Antony’s Middle East Centre before moving to Princeton as an Assistant Professor in the History Department.
-In 2007, I came back to the UK to take up a post in London as Lecturer in the history of Africa at the School of Oriental and African Studies, and then joined Trinity in 2009.
-Having started my studies in languages and literature, I retain a strong interest in cultural and intellectual history as well as in politics and global history, and in the various intersections between the Arab world, Africa, and Europe.
+I went to a comprehensive school in County Durham and studied modern languages at St Andrews in Scotland before doing my graduate work in modern Middle Eastern history and politics at St Antony’s College, Oxford.
+I finished my DPhil there in 2002, and then held a Junior Research Fellowship at St Antony’s Middle East Centre.
+I moved to Princeton in 2004 as an Assistant Professor in the history department, and came back to the UK in 2007 to take up a post in London as Lecturer in the history of Africa at the School of Oriental and African Studies.
+I joined Trinity in 2009.
+Having started out in languages and literature, I retain a strong interest in cultural and intellectual history as well as in politics and global history, and in the various intersections between the Arab world, Africa, and Europe.

-At Trinity, I teach tutorials (to groups of two or three students) in nineteenth- and twentieth-century European and World history, historical methods, and in some more specialised subjects, e.g. the French revolution, the history of European political thought.
-With colleagues in college, I teach a class in comparative history and historiography for second-year students.
-For the Faculty, I lecture on twentieth-century history, and organise and teach an option on modern Middle Eastern history.
-I supervise Master’s and Doctoral dissertations in modern and contemporary Middle Eastern and North African history, and in French and comparative imperial history.
+At Trinity, I teach tutorials (to groups of two or three students) in nineteenth and twentieth century European and World history, historical methods, and some more specialised subjects, e.g. the French revolution, the history of European political thought.
+With colleagues in college, I teach a class in comparative history and historiography for second year students.
+For the Faculty, I lecture on twentieth century history and organise and teach an option on modern Middle Eastern history.
+I supervise master’s and doctoral dissertations in modern and contemporary Middle Eastern and North African history, and in French and comparative imperial history.

-- Global and local in North Africa: Morocco and Algeria in perspective , ed. with Robert P. Parks (2013).
+- Global and local in North Africa: Morocco and Algeria in perspective with Robert P. Parks (Routledge, 2015)

 - A History of Algeria (Cambridge UP, 2017)